progre/lmorandomizer/README.md

 - The bombable wall in *Graveyard of the Giants* can be opened from the left side if you have *Bombs* and enough health.
 - Palenque's section of *Chamber of Extinction* can be accessed through the Gate of Time.
 Climb up the ladder and you get warped there.
 - The door in *Tower of Ruin* leading to Viy can be accessed by using *Bombs* instead of *Spears*.
 Hold down to roll bombs.

+## Constraints on the system

+- Shop restrictions:
+  - Maps are sold out if any map is acquired.
+Maps are not necessary to beat the game.
+  - Sacred Orbs have the same problem as maps but have a real impact on game play.
+  - Main Weapon cannot be displayed.
+  - Shuriken, Throwing Knives, Flares, Spears, and Bombs are always ammo in shops.
+  - Silver Shield and Angel Shield don't sell out when bought.
+You do get the proper item if purchased.